MGKurnikovaGroup/otf_general_public/otf_abfe/README.md

 #### ***Usage:***
 ***
-1. Create working directory outside of otf_general.
+1. Create working directory outside of otf_general_public.
-2. Copy otf_general/otf_abfe/parameterization directory to working directory.
+2. Copy otf_general_public/otf_abfe/parameterization directory to working directory.
 Copy parameterization/*.sh to working directory.
 3. Copy a pdb of your protein with hydrogens added and without the ligand as input-for-prep/protein_H.pdb.
 Note: This pdb can be solvated with ions added or not.
 If not, make the required changes to tleap.complex.in to solvated and neutralize your system.
 4. Run ./all-prep-lig-g16.sh or ./all-prep-lig-g09.sh as required by your Gaussian installation with your ligand files as input.
 Update the parameters within these shell scripts as needed to match your machine, ligand charge, etc.
 5. Note: If no waters are within 1.0 angstroms of your molecule, complex.prmtop and complex.inpcrd will fail to generate.
 One should simply copy the complex0.prmtop and complex0.inpcrd from the ligand setup directory to the ligand md-complex directory as complex.prmtop and complex.inpcrd